Abstracts, Philosophy of Physics

 action-at-a-distance, prevention, and causation by absence and omission.
 I show

-the use of causal graphs – suggests a different treatment, one which avoids the
+by the use of causal graphs – suggests a different treatment, one which

-The Devil's Pitchfork: Multiple Universes, Mutually Assured Destruction, and
+Title: The Devil's Pitchfork: Multiple Universes, Mutually Assured

-the Meltdown of a Nuclear Family -- The Life of Hugh Everett III
+Destruction, and the Meltdown of a Nuclear Family -- The Life of Hugh Everett

 and utility: the analogy between